 We cannot guarantee that any positive results in preclinical studies will successfully translate to human patients.
 Additionally, we cannot guarantee that additional preclinical studies will show positive results.
 It is not uncommon to observe results in human clinical trials that are unexpected based on preclinical testing, and many product candidates fail in clinical trials despite promising preclinical results.
 Moreover, preclinical and clinical data are often susceptible to varying interpretations and analyses, and many companies that believed their product candidates performed satisfactorily in preclinical studies and clinical trials have nonetheless failed to obtain marketing approval for their products.
 Subjects in our planned clinical trials may suffer significant adverse events or other side effects not observed in our preclinical studies.
 The observed potency and kinetics of our product candidates in preclinical studies may not be observed in human clinical trials.
-We have tested the dosing frequency and route of administration of our product candidates in preclinical effect in humans, and may lead to unforeseen toxicity not previously observed in preclinical testing.
+We have tested the dosing frequency and route of administration of our product candidates in preclinical studies, which will inform our dosing strategy for future clinical trials.
+However, such dose and route of administration may not result in sufficient exposure or pharmacological effect in humans, and may lead to unforeseen toxicity not previously observed in preclinical testing.
 Further, if our planned clinical trials of our product candidates fail to demonstrate efficacy to the satisfaction of regulatory authorities or do not otherwise produce positive results, we may incur additional costs or experience delays in completing, or ultimately be unable to complete, the development and commercialization of our product candidates.